imsudip/coreply/README.md

 ### Prerequisites

 -   Device running Android 13 or higher
--   API key for an OpenAI-compatible inference service
+-   API key for an OpenAI-compatible inference service, such as [Groq](https://console.groq.com/) and [Openrouter](https://openrouter.ai/)
+-   ⚠️Do note that OpenAI models are not supported due to the lack to output prefill controls.
+See [Model Selection & Providers](./docs/models.md) for more details.

 ### Installation & Usage